A brake fluid flush is a procedure that removes old fluid from your brake system and replaces it with fresh brake fluid.

 Brake fluid amplifies and transmits the force you apply when you press down on the brake pedal.

 If your car uses a disc brake system, a plunger inside the master cylinder pushes pressurized fluid into the brake caliper pistons.
-These hydraulic pistons then squeeze brake pads against the wheel rotor to create friction.
+These hydraulic pistons then squeeze the brake pad against the wheel rotor to create friction.
 And this frictional force helps stop the car.

 Irrespective of whether you use drum brakes or disc brakes, there are two kinds of brake fluid flushes: